mrsilver76/listporter/README.md

 #### 🔄 Playlist sync options

 - **`-d`, `--delete`**
   Deletes all existing playlists in the specified Plex music library before uploading any new ones.
+Only audio playlists that are manual and entirely within the specified library are affected.

 - **`-m`, `--mirror`**
   Mirrors Plex playlists to match the uploaded `.m3u` files.
 Any Plex playlists not represented in the imported list will be removed.
+Only audio playlists that are manual and entirely within the specified library are affected.

 #### 🧭 Path rewriting options